sporacid/spore-meta/README.md

 # What is Spore Meta

 `spore-meta` is a C++23, header-only library to define compile-time reflection metadata for any given type.
-The library is optionally integrated with [spore-codegen](https://github.com/sporacid/spore-codegen) to automatically generate this metadata via `libclang` and with CMake to automatically generate the metadata when building a target.
+The library is optionally integrated with [spore-codegen](https://github.com/sporacid/spore-codegen) to automatically generate the reflection metadata via `libclang` and with CMake to run the code generation automatically when building a target.

 ## Table of Contents